Skip to content

 Good: "Acme's marketing director is unhappy with blog performance.
 She's asking for a call today.
 Want me to schedule 30 min this afternoon or do you want to call her now?"

-Coppermind identifying when to escalate a budget decision to the CMO
+Armbrain identifying when to escalate a budget decision to the CMO

-Coppermind identifying when to escalate a budget decision to the CMO
+Armbrain identifying when to escalate a budget decision to the CMO

-Guarding Deep Work Time#
+Guarding Deep Work Time

 Part of triage is managing the people who want access to your CMO's time.
 When someone asks for a "quick call" or sends a "can we chat?" message: